evgenyneu/evgenii.com/blog/_posts/2020-08-01-two-galaxies.md

 * [webglfundamentals.org](https://webglfundamentals.org): that's where I learned how to do 3D drawing in the web browser for this simulation.
 Relevant sections are "Fundamentals", "2D translation, rotation, scale, matrix math" and "3D".
 My 3D code is based on examples from these chapters.

 * [Galactic Bridges and Tails](https://github.com/evgenyneu/two_galaxies/raw/master/literature/toomre_1972.pdf): a 1972 paper by Alar and Juri Toomre that analyses similar simulations.
 I mean, just look at the size and quality of the paper, the attention to detail.
-Imagine amount of work that went to create all those diagrams.
+Imagine amount of work that went to create all those diagrams **by hand**.
 I have not seen anything like that.

 * [1941 paper by Erik Holmberg](https://ui.adsabs.harvard.edu/abs/1941ApJ....94..385H/abstract): an even earlier simulation that used physical light bulbs and light sensors instead of computers.
 I'm super lucky to be able just to press buttons on my laptop.